-- Never walk off and leave a burning cigarette.
+- Never walk away from a burning cigarette.

 - When using fireworks, always have a fire extinguisher, water supply, hose, or bucket of water nearby.

-- Be cautious when lighting fireworks when it is windy.
+- Be cautious when lighting fireworks on windy days.

-- If fireworks do ignite a fire, contact your local fire department or 911 immediately.
+- If fireworks do ignite a fire, call 911 immediately.
 Do not attempt to extinguish a large fire by yourself.

-- Perform proper maintenance on agriculture equipment to prevent overheating.
+- Perform proper maintenance on agricultural equipment to prevent overheating.

 - Grease trailer wheels, check tires, and ensure safety chains are not touching the ground.